 - 1/4 teaspoon salt

 - 1/2 cup brown sugar

 - Spray the inside of the slow cooker insert with nonstick cooking spray.

 - Arrange cubed bread in the slow cooker.

 - In a bowl, whisk eggs until frothy.
-Add half and half, cinnamon, nutmeg, and salt until well blended.
+Add half and half, vanilla extract, cinnamon, nutmeg, and salt until well blended.
 Using a fine-mesh sieve, strain mixture.

 - Add egg-milk mixture in the slow cooker, gently pressing down the bread to moisten.

 - In a small bowl, combine butter, brown sugar, and walnuts.

 - Crumble the streusel over the bread mixture.

 - Cover with lid and cook on LOW for about 3 to 4 hours or on HIGH for about 2 to 3 hours until warm and cooked through.